TSGCFO/TalencorPortal/replit.md

-# TalentCore Staffing Portal
+# Talencor Staffing Portal

 ## Overview

-This is a comprehensive employment application portal built for TalentCore Staffing, designed to streamline the recruitment process through secure, token-based application forms.
+This is a comprehensive employment application portal built for Talencor Staffing, designed to streamline the recruitment process through secure, token-based application forms.
 The system provides a modern, multi-step application experience with built-in aptitude testing and document management capabilities.

 ## System Architecture